rafaeltuelho/business-automation-cicd-showcase/README.md

 ## Using the web application

-The web application allows you to interact with the deployed rules and decisions in a specific KIE Server.
+The web application allows you to interact with the deployed rules and decisions in a specific Decision Server (KieServer or Kogito runtime).
 To use the deployed web app to interact with the deployed decisions, first you need to set the KIE Server URL in the web app settings.

 1. The deployed decision service is now deployed and accessible.
 Get your deployed KIE Server route.
 You can use the command: